Save Your Energy continued...

-- Revise your schedule.
+Revise your schedule.
 Take a look at your day and try to spread out chores and other tasks evenly.
 Let's say your mornings are especially hard.
-Your symptoms are worse and there's so much to do in such a short time -- making breakfast, getting the kids off to school, getting to work.
 Switch some tasks to other times of the day.
-For instance, set out tomorrow’s clothes -- for yourself as well as your kids -- the night before.
+For instance, set out tomorrow’s clothes -- for yourself and your kids -- the night before.

-- Do things in short spurts.
-Frost suggests gardening, cleaning, or doing anything else in 30-minute blocks of time.
+Do things in short spurts.
+Frost suggest you garden, clean, or do anything else in 30-minute blocks of time.
 "Once that half-hour is over, do something else," she says.
-Just changing your position and activity can help prevent pain and fatigue.
+Just changing your position and activity can help you avoid pain and fatigue.

-- Get help.
-Get your family to take over some of the heavier chores.
+Get help.
+Ask a friend or family member to take over some of the heavier chores.
 Have someone else carry laundry baskets upstairs or fill the pasta pot with water.
-Don't plan to cook dishes that require a lot of chopping unless you have someone to help, Frost says.
-Or buy precut vegetables.
+Don't plan to cook dishes that need a lot of chopping unless you have someone to help, Frost says.
+Or buy pre-cut vegetables.

 Talk to Your Doctor

-Fatigue is pretty common with RA, but you should still talk about it with your doctor.
+Fatigue is pretty common with rheumatoid arthritis, but you should still talk about it with your doctor.
 In some cases, they can help.

 - Some RA medications can make you tired.
 Changing the dosage or timing, or switching to a different drug, can give you more energy.

 - RA can cause depression, which can cause serious fatigue.
 Your doctor can help you decide if seeing a therapist could help.
 Medication may help, too.

 - Other medical issues -- like anemia, fibromyalgia, and thyroid problems -- can drain your energy, so it's important to find out if your rheumatoid arthritis is really to blame.
 Getting treatment can restore some energy.